lizhouf/CAAHTA/README.md

 Counter-anti-Asian Hate Twitter Archive (CAAHTA)

 Repository for Lizhou Fan, Huizi Yu and Anne Gilliland for the analysis of #StopAsianHate related tweets on Twitter.
-The research article analyzing these tweets, "#StopAsianHate: Archiving and Analyzing Twitter Discourse in the Wake of the 2021 Atlanta Spa Shootings", has been accepted by ASIS&T 2021.
+The research article analyzing these tweets, "[#StopAsianHate: Archiving and Analyzing Twitter Discourse in the Wake of the 2021 Atlanta Spa Shootings](https://asistdl.onlinelibrary.wiley.com/doi/epdf/10.1002/pra2.475)", was presented at ASIS&T 2021.

 ## Data Collection